 - When on vacation, completely sign off.
 Cold turkey.
 Turn off email sync.

-- Don't respond to email when on vacation; completely detach.
-When you're half in and half out, you make it less productive for people still in the office.
+- Don't respond to email when on vacation.
+When you're half-in and half-out, you make it less productive for people still in the office.
 They don't know whether to really wait for your response or to make decisions and forge ahead.

 - Don't answer emails on nights and weekends.
 There's always emergencies for deadlines, but routinely doing this creates sub-threads with a few people who are online.
 You think decisions are made until others come back to work and question a decision made 30 responses ago.